 Welcome to the CPPE Leading for change programme.
-This fully funded programme is open to mid-to-senior grade pharmacists and pharmacy technicians who work in primary or secondary care, who have completed their foundation level practice and are working at, or towards, advanced level practice.
+This fully funded programme is open to mid-to-senior grade pharmacy professionals who work in primary or secondary care, Health and Justice or the armed forces who have completed their foundation level practice and are working at, or towards, advanced level practice.

 The programme takes a blended learning approach delivered over six months, and consists of four online modules supported by face-to-face workshops and workplace-based learning experiences.

 The aim of the programme is to bridge the gap between foundation and advanced leadership practice in order to develop leaders across the pharmacy profession.
 It will also equip participants with the knowledge and skills to take on challenges effectively and lead in medicines optimisation to deliver better patient outcomes.

 On completion of the programme participants should be able to:

 Any pharmacy professionals who work in primary or secondary care, Health and Justice or the armed forces who have completed their foundation level practice and are working at, or towards, advanced level practice.
 The only exception is those currently undertaking of one of the NHS education pathways (CPGPE, MOCH or PCPEP) as leadership is included in these pathways.